-Will we ever parade on Pride along a bunch of priests?
+Will we ever parade on Pride along with a bunch of priests?

 Pope Francis is attracting a great deal of pink publicity.
 Most of the articles I read, some of them from LGBTQ+ publications, paint a rather pink profile for the Pope.